btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 [![BTCPay Server Walkthrough](https://img.youtube.com/vi/ZIfJyq9RimM/mqdefault.jpg)](https://www.youtube.com/watch?v=ZIfJyq9RimM "BTCPay Server - WalkThrough")

-After you've created an account on the BTCPay Server instance hosted by yourself or a third party, you'll be greeted by your store's new home or, as we like to call it, your Dashboard.
+After you've created an account on the BTCPay Server instance hosted by yourself or a third party, you'll be greeted by your store's new home or, as we call it, your `dashboard`.

 ![BTCPay Server Navigation](./img/walktrough/welcome-store.jpg "BTCPay Server Navigation")